Automattic/wp-calypso/apps/editing-toolkit/editing-toolkit-plugin/wpcom-block-description-links/README.md

 ## Summary

-This adds a "Learn more" link inline with the Block Description **ONLY** in displayed in the block editor.
+This adds a "Learn more" link inline with the Block Description **ONLY** when displayed in the block editor.

 ## Adding more